Sententiaregum/Sententiaregum/README.md

 It is not recommended to use windows.
 When installing the npm dependencies on shared folders, you'll run into big trouble with the path limit.

-If you either use a windows, [this blog post helps you to fix that issue](https://harvsworld.com/2015/how-to-fix-npm-install-errors-on-vagrant-on-windows-because-the-paths-are-too-long/).
+If you use windows, [this blog post helps you to fix that issue](https://harvsworld.com/2015/how-to-fix-npm-install-errors-on-vagrant-on-windows-because-the-paths-are-too-long/).

 ## Deploy